 79 S Windsor St, PO Box 119 South Royalton, VT 05068

 Mon-Fri: Phones open at 8:00 AM, visits start at 9:00AM.
 Closed from 12-1 for lunch, voicemail only during lunch hour.
-Open until 4pm due to covid/summer hours.
+Open until 5pm.
+Check facebook for holiday hours.

 On-Call Clinician available afterhours and on weekends, call main number to page.